Debt vs equity financing: which is right for your business stage?

 The dilution maths is brutal, but it's not the whole picture.
 Equity is the right call when:

 - The business can't service interest payments.
-Pre-revenue and deeply unprofitable businesses can't take on debt.
-Repayment doesn't pause for a bad quarter.
+Pre-revenue and deeply unprofitable businesses usually can't take on debt.
+Repayment doesn't pause for a bad quarter

 - You need patient capital.
 Some bets take 5 to 10 years before they generate cash.
 Debt can't wait that long.
 Equity can.